Ottawakata/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 		<source src="../_static/video/signup.webm">
 	</video>

 Once you have submitted your details, you will receive a confirmation email.
-By clicking the Activate button in the email, you will be brought to the Solace PubsSub+ Cloud Console where you must enter a password to activate your Solace PubSub+ Cloud account.
+By clicking the Activate button in the email, you will be brought to the Solace PubSub+ Cloud Console where you must enter a password to activate your Solace PubSub+ Cloud account.
 Once activated, you will be automatically logged into the console.

 Step 2: Create a service